OmixVisualization/qtjambi/www/Modules.md

 Info files for native debugging can be found in **<module>-debuginfo-windows**, **<module>-debuginfo-linux** and **<module>-debuginfo-macos**.
 **By default, the native components of only essential modules are made available on Maven.
 Please make a request via [issues](/../../issues) if you require native components not yet available.**

-QtJambi 6.8.0 requires Qt 6.8.x whereas x can be any patch version greater or equals 0.
+QtJambi 6.8.1 requires Qt 6.8.x whereas x can be any patch version greater or equals 0.
-This release has been built with Qt 6.8.0.
+This release has been built with Qt 6.8.1.
 Compatibility to higher versions is unknown.

-QtJambi 6.7.3 requires Qt 6.7.x whereas x can be any patch version greater or equals 1.
-This release has been built with Qt 6.7.3.
-Compatibility to higher versions is unknown.

-QtJambi 6.5.9 requires Qt 6.5.x whereas x can be any patch version.
+QtJambi 6.5.10 requires Qt 6.5.x whereas x can be any patch version.
 This release has been built with Qt 6.5.3.
 Compatibility to higher versions is unknown.

 In any case, **qtjambi-activex** native binaries are only compatible to the exact Qt version they have been built with.